evgenyvaganov/world-trends/README.md

 ## 📧 Contact

-For questions or feedback about this project, please open an issue on the project repository.
+For questions, feedback, or collaboration opportunities, please:
+- Open an issue on this repository
+- Submit a pull request with improvements
+- Refer to the [Contributing](#-contributing) section

 ---